• Home

 Share on FacebookShare on Twitter

-NETGEAR(NASDAQ: NTGR), the leading provider of networking products that power businesses both large and small, today announced it has executed a definitive agreement to acquire Exium, a unique provider of advanced cybersecurity solutions designed to meet the increasingly sophisticated threats facing businesses.
+NETGEAR(NASDAQ: NTGR), the top provider of networking products that power businesses both large and small, today announced it has executed a definitive agreement to acquire Exium, a unique provider of advanced cybersecurity solutions designed to meet the increasingly sophisticated threats facing businesses.

 The strategic purchase hands down a game-changer for networking and security in the SME/MSP community, an unparalleled, integrated solution.